 Since inception, we have financed our operations primarily through public and private securities offerings.
 We intend to continue to use the proceeds from these offerings to fund research and development activities, capital expenditures, working capital requirements and other general corporate purposes.
-As of December 31, 2003, cash, cash equivalents and marketable securities were \$77.4 million.
-During 2003, we issued 7,730,500 shares of common stock at \$6.50 per share in a follow-on public offering and received approximately \$46.7 million in net proceeds, after deducting underwriting discounts and related expenses.
+As of March 31, 2004, cash, cash equivalents and marketable securities were \$70.2 million.

-Net cash used in operating activities was \$20.5 million for the year ended December 31, 2003 compared to \$15.6 million in 2002 and \$12.7 million in 2001.
-Cash used in operating activities related primarily to the funding of operating losses.
+Net cash used in operating activities was \$7.2 million for the three months ended March 31, 2004 compared to \$4.4 million for the three months ended March 31, 2003.
+Cash used in operating activities in both periods related primarily to the funding of operating losses.

-Our investing activities to purchase property, equipment and leasehold improvements used cash of \$26,000, \$7,000 and \$1.3 million in the years ended December 31, 2003, 2002 and 2001, respectively.
-Other investing activities in 2003 consisted primarily of the purchase and sale of marketable securities.
+Our investing activities to purchase property, equipment and leasehold improvements used cash of \$0.2 million for the three months ended March 31, 2004.
+Other investing activities for the three months ended March 31, 2004 consisted primarily of the purchase and sale of marketable securities.
 We expect to continue to invest in our infrastructure to support our operations.
-At December 31, 2003, our investments consist of cash and cash equivalents as well as marketable securities that are held as short-term, available-for-sale securities.